 As a volunteer in this project in Ghana, you mainly work together with Lydia and me, Pat.
-On Tuesday and Thursday mornings we are always at work in the women’s center.
-And on Saturday morning we provide a fitness class.
+On Wednesday and Thursday mornings we are always at work in the women’s center.

 I am mainly busy behind the scenes, for instance with the website, the newsletter and contact with the Netherlands.
 And Lydia is engaged in executive tasks and organizes the discussion groups and the like.

 As a volunteer, you work independently, but we are there to answer any questions and to brainstorm with you.
 If you would like to work together with a friend , you can!
 Feel free to find a travel buddy.

 You don’t pay anything for doing the volunteer work!
 However, you do pay for your room and board and the preparation program.
 For 3 meals a day and a room in the guesthouse you pay € 85.00 per week and the preparation program costs € 45.00.